EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 {{<ad>}}

-## Which language is more mature, Python and Javascript?
+## Which language is more mature, Javascript vs Python?

 Python appeared in the late 1980s, while Javascript appeared in the early 1990s, so **Python is older** than Javascript.

+### Javascript is a poorly designed language

+If you review the history of Javascript you will see that it was developed in record time, in a hurry, which is noticeable in the basics of the language, where we find logical inconsistencies and one thing or another unintuitive.
+Unfortunately this has no solution, Javascript can not be repaired because any change in the basis of the language would break the web completely.

+This may not necessarily affect the developers or the end user, but it is noticeable at times and serves as a source of inspiration for multiple memes.

 ## Typing characteristics